Volunteers are vital in making Nottinghamshire a great place to live. Volunteering has a lot going for it including:

 If you are interested in volunteering at Nottinghamshire Archives, email email@example.com.

-- how the school's budget is spent
+- ensuring the school's budget is well managed

-- the appointing and dismissing of staff
+- setting the staffing structure and appointing staff

 As a conservation volunteer you may be helping with maintaining woodland, laying new footpaths, cutting back foliage, litter picking and more at a variety of green spaces, nature reserves, country parks and woodlands across the county.